Anupam Tripathi

 Argumentative behavior

-Strong pushback to advice
+Strong pushback to the advice

 Emotional Projection and Misinterpretation